 Events for Future Reference

-The annual beginners’ course is run by FNDBA during February and March each year, registration for the 2018 course will open in October - November 2017.
+The annual beginners’ course is run by FNDBA during February and March each year, registration for 2018, see Courses page).

 This course is intended for beginners and is also an opportunity for existing members to update their

-This is the only beginners course run by the FNDBA club.
+This is the only beginners course run by the FNDBA.